Frisco & Dallas Ankle Arthroscopy Surgery

 - Blood clots

-Though certain risks are always present with any kind of surgery, the benefits of an arthroscopic ankle surgery tend to outweigh the risks.
+Though certain risks are always present with any surgery, the benefits of an arthroscopic ankle surgery tend to outweigh the risks.
 In fact, 70 to 90 percent of those who’ve received this surgery for common ankle problems achieve good to even excellent results.

 Ankle Arthroscopy in Dallas and Frisco, TX

 If you are experiencing ankle pain, a Dallas or Frisco ankle arthroscopy surgery might be a good option to help diagnose and treat your pain.
 It is a great non-invasive option compared to ankle replacements and other more serious surgeries.
-Our board-certified, fellowship-trained orthopedic surgeons of Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT) are experts in ankle arthroscopy procedures.
+Our board-certified, fellowship-trained orthopedic surgeons of SPORT Orthopedics + Physical Therapy are experts in ankle arthroscopy procedures.
 When you visit SPORT, you can be confident in the fact that you will be back on your feet in no time.
 To schedule an appointment, call (469) 200-2832 or fill out our online intake form today.